-“Almost everybody is buying honey from elsewhere and packing it and selling it,” says Clint Walker, owner of Lone Star Honey Co. in Rogers and president of the American Beekeeping Federation.
+“Almost everybody is buying honey from elsewhere and packing it and selling it,” says Clint Walker, owner of Walker Honey Co. in Rogers and president of the American Beekeeping Federation (The Walkers market their honey in Central Texas under their family brand name Walker Honey, and throughout the rest of Texas as Lone Star Honey -ed).
 Walker says most commercial honey is heated, clarified with diatomaceous earth, then run through a fine mesh filter system.
 While that process makes the honey look prettier on the shelf, it also strips it of much of its nutritional value.
 “Zero pollen makes it through that filter,” he said.
 “So if you are using honey to treat your allergies, you aren’t helping.”

 Walker says the best way to get unprocessed honey is to buy it directly from beekeepers.
 The easiest way to do that is by frequenting your local farmers’ market.
 (If you can’t find a beekeeper, call your local agricultural extension agent, who can probably put you in touch with the local beekeepers association).
 You can also shop at roadside stands and small country stores.
 If the label doesn’t specify where the honey is produced, ask the proprietor.